Liam-M-Dev/gig-guide-api/readme.md

 #### route = localhost:5000/users/  **"GET"**

 the users endpoint allows the admin user to receive a list of JSON objects that contain each user that is stored in the database.
 It requires the user to put their JWT token into the bearer auth token.
-This will either confim if the user is an admin or not.
+This will either confirm if the user is an admin or not.

 A successful response will return